Bianca-Pasat/MOI/docs/source/integration.rst

    .. rubric:: If you have column names other than **condition** you
       need to change declare the names in the params_mcia.yml.
       :name: if-you-have-column-names-other-than-condition-you-need-to-change-declare-the-names-in-the-params_mcia.yml.

+   .. rubric:: Sample names have to be identical between different omics types!

 Running the pipeline
 --------------------